List of Atlantic hurricane records: Most intense

 Generally speaking, the intensity of a tropical cyclone is determined by either the storm's maximum sustained winds or lowest barometric pressure.
 The following table lists the most intense Atlantic hurricanes in terms of their lowest barometric pressure.
-In terms of wind speed, Allen from 1980 was the strongest Atlantic tropical cyclone on record, with maximum sustained winds of 190 mph.
+In terms of wind speed, Allen from 1980 and Melissa from 2025 are tied for the strongest Atlantic tropical cyclones on record, with maximum sustained winds of 165 knots.
 For many years, it was thought that Hurricane Camille also attained this intensity, but this conclusion was changed in 2014.
 The original measurements of Camille are suspect since wind speed instrumentation used at the time would likely be damaged by winds of such intensity.
 Nonetheless, their central pressures are low enough to rank them among the strongest recorded Atlantic hurricanes.
 This is also why despite there being 2 hurricanes in the month of January, neither of them are ranked here as both of them had a higher pressure than Unnamed Subtropical Storm (2023).

 Owing to their intensity, the strongest Atlantic hurricanes have all attained Category 5 classification.
 Hurricane Opal, the most intense Category 4 hurricane recorded, intensified to reach a minimum pressure of 916 mbar (hPa; 27.05 inHg), a pressure typical of Category 5 hurricanes.
 Nonetheless, the pressure remains too high to list Opal as one of the ten strongest Atlantic tropical cyclones.
 Currently, Hurricane Wilma is the strongest Atlantic hurricane ever recorded, after reaching an intensity of 882 mbar (hPa; 26.05 inHg) in October 2005; at the time, this also made Wilma the strongest tropical cyclone worldwide outside of the West Pacific, where seven tropical cyclones have been recorded to intensify to lower pressures.
 However, this was later superseded by Hurricane Patricia in 2015 in the east Pacific, which had a pressure reading of 872 mbar.
 Preceding Wilma is Hurricane Gilbert, which had also held the record for most intense Atlantic hurricane for 17 years.
+The 1935 Labor Day hurricane, with a pressure of 892 mbar (hPa; 26.34 inHg), is the third strongest Atlantic hurricane and the strongest documented tropical cyclone prior to 1950.
 Since the measurements taken during Wilma and Gilbert were documented using dropsonde, this pressure remains the lowest measured over land.
-The 1935 Labor Day hurricane, with a pressure of 892 mbar (hPa; 26.34 inHg), is the third strongest Atlantic hurricane and the strongest documented tropical cyclone prior to 1950.
-In 2025, Hurricane Melissa reached a pressure of 892 mbar (hPa; 26.34 inHg), tying the 1935 Labor Day hurricane for the third strongest Atlantic hurricane.
+In 2025, Hurricane Melissa reached a pressure of 892 mbar (hPa; 26.34 inHg), tying the 1935 Labor Day hurricane as the third-most-intense Atlantic hurricane.